Zhenping County, Henan

 Zhenping County (镇平县 (鎮平縣, Zhènpíng Xiàn)) is a county in the southwest of Henan province, China.
 It is under the administration of the prefecture-level city of Nanyang.

 The total area is 1,580 square kilometers.
-According to the seventh population census data, as of 0:00 on November 1, 2020, the permanent population of Zhenping County is 829,780.
+According to the seventh population census data, as of 0:00 on November 1, 2020, the permanent population of Zhenping County was 829,780.

 Introduction

 Zhenping was known in ancient times as Nieyang.
 It has a long history of jade carving for more than 4,000 years, and it is known as the jade capital of China.
 It is one of the birthplaces of Chinese jade culture.
 Jin Laizong Zhengda was set up in Zhenping County for three years (1226 AD).
 Yuan Haowen, a famous poet in the Jinyuan period, was the first county magistrate in Zhenping.
 Zhenping was also the hometown of the modern general Peng Xuefeng.

 History

 Zhenping was established as a county in the third year of Jinzhengda (1226).
 It was separated from the original Deng County (now Dengzhou City).
 Zhenping County was originally located in Yangguan Town, Dengzhou, and then moved north to its present location.

 The inscription on the stele "Record of the Reconstruction of Santan Dragon Temple in the Yuan Dynasty" records "Guyang Guan Town was established as a county and the town was leveled on the same day".
 Although the autonomous center of Zhenping was in Houji Town during the Wanxi Autonomous Period, after liberation, the county seat of Zhenping was not moved to Houji Town like Nanzhao moved the county seat to Liqingdian.
 Since moving north of Zhenping County to its current location, it has remained unchanged.
 However, the size of its city should increase or decrease with the changes of the times, at least it should be fine-tuned.